 5.2 Compute RTO Load Served by RTO Generation

 Using area load and losses for each load zone, compute the RTO Load, in MWs, by summing the load and losses for each load zone to determine the total zonal load for each RTO load zone.
 Twenty percent of RECo load shall be included in the Market Flow calculation as PJM load.
-See Section 6.2, below.
+See Section 6.2, of this Schedule D.

 Zonal_Total_Loadzone=Loadzone+Losseszone, for each RTO load zone